Links on Android Authority may earn us a commission. Learn more.

 - Integration of personal metrics: Throughout each workout, users can view metrics like heart rate and calories burned on their screen.

 Apple Fitness Plus includes all the features you’re used to seeing in other premium fitness apps.
-Users can filter workouts by trainer, workout type, duration, featured artist, and more.
+You can filter workouts by trainer, workout type, duration, featured artist, and more.
 You’ll also get forewarning about any equipment you may need.

 For each user, the service suggests workouts based on previous workout history.
 For example, if you tend to do a lot of HIIT (and you logged in with Apple Health), you will likely see HIIT workouts recommended first and foremost.
 Apple will also suggest workouts that represent a break from the norm to keep your routine fresh.